pritamghanghas/Semester-Project/README.md

-# Simulation Framework For Skye Based On Gazebo And ROS
+# Simulation Framework For Skye
 This repository contains everything you need to simulate the airship Skye in [Gazebo](http://gazebosim.org/) and interact with it by using the Robotic Operating System [ROS](http://www.ros.org/).

 ## ROS Installation